renehorstmann/rhc/style.md

 ## <a name="S-basics"></a>Basics
 ### <a name="S-basics-where_variables"></a>Where to put variable instantiations
 In old C compilers, variable instantiations must be at the beginning of a function.
-In modern C, you can and should create variables at the line, where they are first needed.
+In modern C (if you dont care for function stack sizes), you can and should create variables at the line, where they are first needed.
 (If you need a variable multiple times for different use cases (e. g. error codes), put it at the start).
 ```c
 void foo() {